ohpiglet/ohpiglet/README.md

 ## TODO

-### wp string
+### wp-content string

-Search for wp-content as a string to find all stray photo links:
+Search for wp-content as a string (exclude _site) to find all stray photo links and fixvideo:

 Yes:
  ```